Bianca Ghelber

-Bianca Florentina Ghelber (née Perie; born 1 June 1990) is a hammer thrower from Romania.
+Bianca Florentina Ghelber (née Perie; born 1 June 1990) is a Romanian hammer thrower.
 Her personal best throw is 74.18 metres, achieved in August at Tokyo Olympics 2020.

 Career

-Perie was born in Roman.
+Ghelber was born in Roman, Romania.
 As a junior, she was dominant in her field.
 She won gold medals at the 2005 World Youth Championships, the 2006 World Junior Championships, the 2007 World Youth Championships, the 2007 European Junior Championships and the 2008 World Junior Championships.
 She also competed at the 2007 World Championships and the 2008 and 2012 Olympic Games without reaching the final.

+Ghelber participated in the women's hammer throw at the 2024 Summer Olympics.
+She threw 72.36 meters, placing 9th at the event.